COVID-19 (coronavirus disease) information

 - Information for employees

-- Resources (videos, posters, and links to government information)
+- Resources (videos, posters, and links to government information and student wellness resources)

 Additional questions can be sent to email@example.com